rpoleski/MulensModel/examples/example_16/TO_DO.md

 ### To be discussed:

-- satellite data
 - periodic variables
 - log10 variables etc.
-- flux constraints
 - for plots: t_0, \Delta t_0, or t_0 - 2456780 ???
-- should version be printed on output?
-- settings for making plot without a fit - how input should look like for best_model?
 - how the output should look like?

 ### Documentation: